 Further to the above, the Macroprudential Authority has decided to activate the capital conservation buffer (the "CCB") having exercised its power.
-The CCB will be phased-in gradually, starting from 1 July 2016 at 0.625% and increasing by 0.625% every year thereafter, until being fully implemented (2.5%) on 1 January 2019.
-The Group is obliged to maintain a 2.5% CCB in addition to the CET1 capital maintained for the year 2019 to meet the own funds requirement imposed by Article 92 of the CRR.
+The CCB was phased-in gradually, starting from 1 July 2016 at 0.625% and increasing by 0.625% every year thereafter, until being fully implemented (2.5%) on 1 January 2019.
+The Group is obliged to maintain a 2.5% CCB in addition to the CET1 capital maintained for the year 2020 to meet the own funds requirement imposed by Article 92 of the CRR.

-According to paragraph 52(2) of the Directive, the Macroprudential Authority may exempt small and medium sized CIFs from holding an institution specific CCyB, in addition to their CET 1 Capital.
-The Group is obligated to maintain an institution specific CCyB until the next CBC's assessment is made.
 In accordance with the provisions of this law, the CBC sets, on a quarterly basis, the Countercyclical Capital Buffer (the "CCyB") level in accordance with the methodology described in this law.
 The CCyB is effective as from 1 January 2016 and is determined by the CBC ahead of the beginning of each quarter.
-The CBC has set the level of the CCyB rate for Cyprus at 0% for 2019.
+According to paragraph 52(2) of the Directive, the Macroprudential Authority may exempt small and medium sized CIFs from holding an institution specific CCyB, in addition to their CET 1 Capital.
+However, CySEC with an email dated 25 May 2020 informed the CIFs that CBC decided not to exempt small and medium sized CIFs from the obligation to maintain countercyclical capital buffer.
+The Group is obligated to maintain an institution specific CCyB equivalent to its total risk exposure amount multiplied by the weighted average of the countercyclical buffer rates.
+The CBC has set the level of the CCyB rate for Cyprus at 0% for 2020.

-In addition, the Group is required to maintain an institution specific CCyB equivalent to their total risk exposure amount multiplied by the weighted average of the countercyclical buffer rates.
-At present, based on ESRB and BIS website, the countries that have adopted a positive countercyclical capital buffer rate are as shown in the table below:
+At present and following COVID-19 pandemic crisis, the countries that have adopted a positive countercyclical capital buffer rate are as shown in the table below: